lynnfaraday/aresmush.com/tutorials/manage/started.md

 ## Building the Grid

 A full grid is not strictly required for Ares games, since scenes can take place in temp rooms via the scene system.
-Most games will want to build one, though, and for that you can see the `help building tutorial` in your game.
+Most games will want to build one, though.
+For help, see 'Help -> Game Help -> Building Tutorial' in the web portal, or `help building tutorial` from the in-game commands.

 ## Setting Up Staff Roles